-The mattress pad is not very thick, and I have seen others complain about that.
-The only other negative that I had regarding the Bassinest is that the sheets were fairly difficult to get on and off the mattress pad.
+The mattress pad is not very thick and seems like it wouldn’t be the most comfortable option to sleep on.
+The only other negative that I had regarding the Bassinest is that the branded Bassinest sheets were fairly difficult to get on and off the mattress pad.
 It seriously was a fight every single time to get the pad inside the sheet and laying flat.
-I’ve also seen other reviews complaining that the bassinest is uneven and that their baby rolled to one side.
+For my second baby, I ended up buying these bassinet sheets off of Amazon, which were super easy to get on.
+I have seen several other reviews complaining that the bassinest is uneven and that their baby rolled to one side.
 I will say this is something we didn’t experience, but thought it was worth mentioning.

 As for the Bassinest Premiere/Luxe extra features, we definitely did not use all of them, but plenty of them did come in handy.
 We used the storage on the sides for diaper creams, extra sheets, and other random items.
 We also loved the vibration feature.
-We used a couple of the sounds, but not consistently because my daughter did not always seem to like them.
+We used a couple of the sounds, but not consistently because children did not always seem to like them.
+The heartbeat sound was the one we liked the most.
 We found the lights to generally be too bright at night for not waking someone up.
 So overall, it’s really a personal call on how much you think you need those features.
-None of them are absolute musts in my opinion.
+None of them are absolute musts for everyone, but we did enjoy them.
 We were also gifted a mobile, which was really adorable.
 My daughter was not all that interested in it, so I would say it is absolutely not necessary.

 Here’s a breakdown of the pros and cons of the Bassinest Swivel Sweeper that we experienced: